 (a) Shift patterns and lengths of scheduled workdays to meet the annual hours of work shall be established by mutual agreement.
+Agreement will not be unreasonably withheld.

 (b) The Employer shall determine when various services are provided (hours of operation), the classifications of positions and the numbers of employees required to provide the services.
 This provision will not nullify the application of the other articles of this Agreement.